PROJECT

 tasks and aims

-KulturGutRetter (Cultural Heritage Response Unit – CHRU) so as to be able to contribute to the emergency safeguarding of museums, historical monuments, collections and archives in a crisis situation as part of international disaster assistance.
-Specialists in cultural property are developing equipment, software, minimum standard procedures (MSP) and training programmes that help the on-site personnel carry out the tasks of damage assessment, salvaging, and emergency conservation of movable and immovable cultural heritage.
+When cultural heritage is at risk as a result of natural disasters, fires, emergencies or other crises, it’s essential to provide rapid and effective assistance.
+For this reason, the German Archaeological Institute (DAI), the Leibniz Center for Archaeology (LEIZA) and the German Federal Agency for Technical Relief (THW) have launched a project called KulturGutRetter so as to be able to contribute to the emergency safeguarding of museums, historical monuments, collections and archives in a crisis situation as part of international disaster reflief, through the deployment of the Cultural Heritage Response Unit (CHRU).
+Specialists in cultural heritage are developing equipment, software, minimum standard procedures (MSP) and training programmes that help the on-site personnel carry out the tasks of damage assessment, salvaging, and emergency conservation of movable and immovable cultural heritage.

 digital solutions

-Even before the Cultural Heritage Response Unit (CHRU) flies out to the disaster area, remote sensing data, photographic material, maps, and other data are gathered.
+Even before the Cultural Heritage Response Unit flies out to the disaster area, remote sensing data, photographic material, maps, and other data are gathered.
 During deployment, KulturGutRetter specialists using digital apps record and process a great deal of data.
 To be able to document cultural heritage items and assess damage conveniently, KulturGutRetter experts at the IT department of the DAI are further developing the Open Source apps iDAI.field and QField.

 Equipment, mobile lab and standard procedures